 Current Use: Agricultural

 Availability: Owner willing to work with FNPSG.
 The site has been submitted by the landowners for inclusion in the 2016/17 SHLAA as development for housing together with community enabling proposals.
-The landowners will be implementing a further site assessment.
+The landowners have provided further site assessment reports.